Hogg apologises for discipline breach

 "What happened on Sunday was disappointing and so was today's result," he said.

-"But in groups, in families you can have these moments and you can choose to come together learn from it, and I believe that's what the team did this week with the way they trained.
+"But in groups, in families you can have these moments and you can choose to come together and learn from it, and I believe that's what the team did this week with the way they trained.
 They fronted up today.

 The Scotland coach added: "It's a private matter, [there were] private discussions.
 And the decision was made within the group, anything on the back of that is just gossip.